 - Never give up on your study.

-- It’s really hard to put up with reality.
+- It’s tough to put up with reality.

 Note: All the group verbs have changed their exact meaning when they combine with prepositions and adverbs.